 Just as planned, exactly at 3:00 AM, a beautiful cacophony of iPhone ringtones began to play throughout the house.
 It was finally time to leave!

-The boys rolled out of bed, and Mama greated us with her typical hugs and enthusiasm.
+The boys rolled out of bed, and Mama greeted us with her typical hugs and enthusiasm.
 The dogs were confused – it was the middle of the night.
 A few minutes later, Jackson, John and I set out for the Tampa International Airport with only our backpacks, the ones we packed the night before.
 Our flight’s departure time was at 6 AM.
 We didn’t have a full itinerary, but we knew our destination – New York City.

 We landed at JFK around 8:30 AM and trusted Jackson to get us from the airport to Manhattan.
 Our target was Penn Station, which ultimately became our hub of sorts, for the entire trip.
 None of us had ever traveled via the NYC subway or train system, so we were excited and nervous to figure it out.

-We followed the crowds and the signs out to the AirTrain platform and road the shuttle from JFK to the Jamaica Station.
+We followed the crowds and the signs out to the AirTrain platform and rode the shuttle from JFK to the Jamaica Station.
 From there, we took the LIRR (Long Island Rail Road) into Penn Station.
 Easy!
-At this point on the trip, about 9:30 AM, neither one of the boys had seen the skyline of Manhattan yet.
+At this point of the trip, about 9:30 AM, neither one of the boys had seen the skyline of Manhattan yet.
 It was finally time.
 The anticipation had been building for weeks, and now was the time to go see the big city.

 Let the adventure begin.
 We were going to try to see it all…by Sunday afternoon!

-We walked from Penn Station up up to Times Square, stopping along the way to see The Red Caboose. the Lego Store and FAO Swartz in the Rockefeller Center.
 As you’d expect, we saw some very odd things along the way.
 The main thing I wanted in this trip was to be fully present with these young men, as their loving wingman, during their first exposure to the crazy NYC occurrences you run into when visiting the big city.
-Eventually we made it to Carnegie’s Deli for a sandwich – after a delicious pastrami rueben, it was across the street to Central Park.

 Central Park

-We climbed on some rocks and walked over to the Bow Bridge for some pictures.
 We walked down the mall and hit a few stops along the way to check artwork and other merchant booths.
 It was a beautiful, hot summer day in Central Park.

 To The Hotel

-The early start and the heat was beginning to catch up with us.
-We were carrying our backpacks and decided it was time to head to our hotel – The Homestead Suites, at 312 W 37th Street – for checkin.
-We go to the hotel a few minutes before 4 PM and headed to our room.
+We got to the hotel a few minutes before 4 PM and headed to our room.
 The cool AC and the soft beds were calling our names.
 A brief nap was a perfect way to recharge and refresh us after our long travels.
 And by brief, I mean 2.5 hours 🙂

 We woke up a little after 7 PM and decided to go find some dinner.
 We thought NY Pizza would be a great way to kick off the trip, but after some reflection and negotiation, we decided Italian in Hell’s Kitchen at a sit down place would be a better way to start off the trip.
 We chose Nitti’s at the corner of 39th and 9th.